|

 a shalwar qamiz - a long, loose, non-revealing

 garment worn by both men and women.
+Pakistani food is similar to that of

 northern India, with a dollop of Middle Eastern influence